Skip to main content

 note

-The files directory is an optional component found in the package source structure.
+The file directory is an optional component found in the package source structure.
 It serves as a designated space for storing various additional items that are essential for the package.

 Additionally, it is a good place to store files that aren’t necessarily application source code but are still helpful to the package, such as config files or the files required to make the package run as a service.

-If the files from the files directory are meant to be installed on the device, they need to be added to the define Package/mypackage/install section in the package Makefile.
+Any files in the file directory that are meant to be installed on the device must be added to the Package/mypackage/install section in the package makefile.

-The patches directory is optional and acts as a place to store patch files for the source code of the package.
-Patches are small updates to existing code and can be used for:
+The patch directory is optional and is a place to store patch files for the source code of the package.
+Patches are small updates to the existing code and can be used for:

 • Bug fixes